mikerapa/FolderWatcher/README.md

 1. Files moved from a watched folder to an unwatched folder will be recorded as a Remove event.
 2. Changes to the file metadata, such as chmod, may be not be captured as a Write event.
 Depending on your operating system the datetime stamp may not be updated.
+3. Extremely rapid file events may be missed.
+This library uses a polling technique for detecting changes in the file system.
+If there are successive modifications in a time span less than the polling interval, it's possible that FolderWatcher make not report all of the events.
+4. On Windows, some file Move events will be recorded as an Add followed by a Remove.

  ## Future feature development